Punktum-dk/epp-xsd-files/README.md

 ### 2.5

 - EPP Service version 2.3.X
-- Clearing out some minor issues in the DK Hostmaster XSD
+- Clearing out some minor issues in the Punktum dk XSD
 - Removed excessive import statements, one should suffice
 - XML cleaned up and formatted, mostly by automation